DonKracho/ESPHome-component-iPixel-ble/docs/README.md

   exlusive for the Time and Time & Date effect
   Same styles as selectable in the iPixel Color App

+- **Control** (rgb light)
+  First of all you can switch on and off the display;) Cliking on the text "Display" will open the rgb light dialog (see next chapter)

+  Effects:
+  - **None** calls the clear() method which shows the inintial image of the device
+  - **Time** displays an internal clock frame
+  - **Time & Date** display alternating clock and date
+  - **Message** display text
+  - **Load Image** select the source via the Image Slot slider
+  - **Fill Color** fills the entire display with the current color
+  - **Fill Rainbow** loads an image with diagonal rainbow colors
+  - **Rhythm Animation** set the style via the Image Slot slider
+  - **Rhythm Levels** set the style via the Image Slot slider
+  - **Random Pixels** calls the setPixel() method with random coordinates and colors every 300ms
+  - **Alarm** changes brightness in a falling ramp every 300ms

+- **Font Flag** (number 1-4, default: 0)
+  exlusive for the Message effect

+  0:  8x16 Font
+  1: 16x16 Font
+  2: 16x32 Font (not available for display height below 32)
+  3:  8x16 Font (encoded with width and height parameters per char, not compatible with my display)
+  4: 16x32 Font (encoded with width and height parameters per char, not compatible with my display)

+- **Text or Image URL** (text input)
+  for selecting lambda, image slots or rhythm modes

 - **Text or Image URL** (text input)
   text input for the Message effect and loading images. this input has some features by seaching for an extension (usefull for scripting):